wmo-raf/cap-composer-web/README.md

 ### 6. Signing CAP Alerts

-You can provide a certificate and private key to sign the CAP alerts.
+You can provide a certificate and private key to sign the CAP XML alerts.
 These can be put in the `CAP_TLS_VOLUME` directory, and named as `cert.pem` and `privkey.pem` respectively.
-The CAP_TLS_VOLUME directory is mounted to `/app/tls` inside the container.
+The `CAP_TLS_VOLUME` directory is mounted to `/app/tls` inside the container.

-Next, update the `CAP_CERT_PATH` and `CAP_PRIVATE_KEY_PATH` environment variables to point to absolute paths of the cert and private key files respectively, as accessible inside the container.
+Then you will need to update the `CAP_CERT_PATH` and `CAP_PRIVATE_KEY_PATH` environment variables to point to absolute paths of the cert and private key files respectively, as accessible inside the container.

 For example, if the cert and private key files are placed on the root of `CAP_TLS_VOLUME` directory, the `CAP_CERT_PATH` and `CAP_PRIVATE_KEY_PATH` should be set to `/app/tls/cert.pem` and `/app/tls/privkey.pem` respectively.